KatherineMichel/stanford-code-in-place-final-project/README.md

   * [Milestone 6- Submit](#milestone-6--submit)
 * [Possible Enhancements](#possible-enhancements)

+## How This Program Works

+### Program Steps Summary

+* Download a random image from an Unsplash curated "Personable Pets" collection
+* Randomly choose an image filter algorithm from a list
+* Call that image filter algorithm function to apply the filter to the image
+* Tweet the modified image to a Simba Friends Bot Twitter account, using the Twitter API and Twython
+* Delete the image

+## Image Filter Algorithms

+* Black and white
+* No change

 ## Set Up

 After using the bot both locally and via GitHub Actions, I personally prefer using it via GitHub Actions.
 GitHub Actions is more stable than ever and it's a luxury to avoid the messiness of setting up and managing a local environment.

 ### Create a Twitter Developer Account

-Following the instructions of the Twitter Developer docs, I created the [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account, including verifying a phone number.
+Following the instructions of the [Twitter Developer](https://developer.twitter.com/) docs, I created the [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account, including verifying a phone number.
 Using that account, I created a Twitter Developer account under the "Hobbyist" category, choosing "Making a bot" as my task.

 In my "Simba and Friends Bot" app, I clicked on the "Keys and tokens" tab.
 Here I obtained the "secrets" that would need to be passed into `Twython` as environmental variables in order to programatically [authenticate](https://twython.readthedocs.io/en/latest/usage/starting_out.html#authentication) into Twitter and tweet.